YoshiyukiKono/CarND/project-3/writeup.md

 #### 1. An appropriate model architecture has been employed

-My model is a convolution neural network introduced by NVIDEA (model.py 'build_model' function) The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layers.
+My model is a convolution neural network constructed based on the model designed by NVIDEA The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layers.
 For details about the model, see the next section.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py 'build_model' function).
+The model contains dropout layers in order to reduce overfitting.

 The model was trained and validated on different data sets to ensure that the model was not overfitting using Keras 'validation_split' parameter of 'fit' function of model.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py 'build_model' function).
+The model used an adam optimizer, so the learning rate was not tuned manually.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

 For details about how I created the training data, see the next section.